chingheng0808/MLCAS24/models/README.txt

-Please download the dataset from the link and unzip it:
+Put the downloaded pre-trained models into the folder.